 You may contact CAP to schedule an “Information Meeting” with the Assistant Director, Disability Accommodations.
 In this meeting, we will discuss your concerns and help you decide if you wish to pursue formal accommodations with our office.
 We will explain what sort of documentation will be required for your disability.
 Official accommodations do not begin until the remaining steps of this process are complete.
 If you already have documentation, you may start the registration process.

-1. If you decide to pursue formal accommodations, submit your documentation along with a completed Formal Request For Accommodation Form to the CAP Office in person, by mail or by fax.
+1. If you decide to pursue formal accommodations, submit your documentation along with a completed Accommodation Intake Form to the CAP Office in person, by mail or by fax.
 (Fax #817-735-0263) ATTN: Assistant Director, Disability Accommodations, CAP Office

 Documentation is not accepted by email.
 Please make sure you include your name, student ID number, address and phone number on the documentation.

 2. After your documentation is reviewed, you will be contacted by the CAP Office.
 We will schedule an appointment for you to come to the CAP Office.
 You will receive written notification of the results of the documentation review.
 This notification will state whether or not your documentation was sufficient or if more information is required.